dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 PowerShell Core 6.0 is here!
 One of the new features is some enhancements to the ValidateRange attribute.
-As part of the update you can now pass predifiened ranges making common scenarios a little easier.
+As part of the update, you can now pass predefined ranges making common scenarios a little easier.
-Lets dive in and take a look.
+Let's dive in and take a look.

 **The Good Stuff:**
-ValidateRange now has predefind shortcuts that you can leverage in PowerShell 6.
+ValidateRange now has predefined shortcuts that you can leverage in PowerShell 6.

 <!-- more -->

-A common scenario when using parameter validation was ensuring that your incomming parameter was a postive number.
+A common scenario when using parameter validation was ensuring that your incoming parameter was a positive number.
-Here's the two most common ways I would see this accomplished before PowerShell 6.
+Here are the two most common ways I would see this accomplished before PowerShell 6.

 You could use ValidateRange: